Jawsen/Jawsen.github.io/index.md

 What stands out is the dense clustering of incidents in 2009, especially around early spring and summer.
 This suggests drug and narcotic related crime was not only more prevalent but also more consistent throughout the year.

 From 2014 onward, the green fades significantly.
-By 2018–2019, the calendar is mostly pale — a visual confirmation of the steady decline in drug/narcotic offenses over the decade.
+By 2018–2019, the calendar is mostly pale, a visual confirmation of the steady decline in drug/narcotic offenses over the decade.

 ---